aayush99singh/Sudoku-Solver/README.md

 3) Solving the puzzle

-### STEP1 : PROCESSING OF THE SUDOKU GRID INVOLVES-
+### STEP1 : PROCESSING OF THE SUDOKU GRID INVOLVES -

 1. Converting the image clicked into greyscale image.